onnx/onnx-mlir/docs/ONNXAI.md

 # About

-ONNX MLIR is an open-source project for compiling ONNX models into native code on x86, P and Z machines (and more).
+ONNX-MLIR is an open-source project for compiling ONNX models into native code on x86, P and Z machines (and more).
 It is built on top of Multi-Level Intermediate Representation (MLIR) compiler infrastructure.